Rust Valley Restorers: Season 5 (2024)

+Parenthesis used for cars featured, but not historically highlighted.

 Release

-In December 2018, Rust Valley Restorers premiered on the History Canadian Channel, and on August 23, 2019 the series was released to Netflix.
-A second season was ordered and a trailer was released on October 22, 2019 with the season premiering on November 21, 2019.
-The second season was released to Netflix on May 8, 2020.
+In December 2018, Rust Valley Restorers premiered on the History Canadian Channel, and on 23 August 2019 the series was released to Netflix.
+A second season was ordered and a trailer was released on 22 October 2019 with the season premiering on 21 November 2019.
+The second season was released to Netflix on 8 May 2020.
 The second season was split into two parts for the Netflix release with each part consisting of six episodes.